-India city tense after deadly protests
+Copper plant shut after deadly protests

 Tamil Nadu chief minister Edappadi K Palaniswami has ordered a judicial inquiry into the shootings but defended the police response.

-A curfew has been imposed in parts of the city and internet services are suspended.
+Restrictions have been imposed in parts of the city and internet services are suspended.
 Most businesses have remained shut since the violence began.

 Rahul Gandhi, leader of the main opposition Congress party, has described the deaths as "a brutal example of state-sponsored terrorism".